ray-kast/angular-pane-manager-example/README.md

 # `angular-pane-manager-example`

+There's currently a live demo of this project running [here](https://ryan-s.net/angular-pane-manager/)!

 ![screenshot](etc/screenshot.png)

 This project shows off a simple example usage of [`angular-pane-manager`] and provides the Angular project scaffolding to build and publish the library.